aidin-zadeh/weatherpy/README.md

 The city to grid assignment was performed by [citipy](https://github.com/wingchen/citipy.git) module.

 ## Report
-The visual report containing the detailed implementation and the discovered insights is available by a Jupyter Noebook [here]().
+The visual report containing the discovered insights and the detailed implementation are available by a Jupyter Noebook [here](https://github.com/aidinhass/weatherpy/blob/master/notebooks/README.md).

 ## Requirements
 - python=3.6.5